le0pard/le0pard.github.io/_posts/security/2015-10-13-content-security-policy.md

 Hello my dear friends.

-Today we will lear about Content Security Policy and how it can help your to make your web application more secure.
+Today we will talk about Content Security Policy and how it can help your to improve security of your web applications.

 # What is Content Security Policy?